mike9251/karpathy.github.io/_posts/2018-06-22-traffic-sign-classifier.markdown

 **Code is <a href="https://github.com/mike9251/SDC/blob/master/CarND-Traffic-Sign-Classifier-Project-master/Traffic_Sign_Classifier.ipynb">here</a>.**

-*2. Identify any shortcomings*

-Current implementation suffers to accurately identify curved lane lines.
+The result is 5 correct predictions out of 9 images.
+Wrong predictions were made for 4 images:
+Pedestrians - the used image is not a German Traffic Sign
+Beware of ice/snow - 5 best predictions don't include the right one Speed limit (20km/h) and (60km/h) - the right predictions are in 5 most confident predictions.

-*3. Suggest possible improvements*
+*Possible improvements*

-- One possible way to improve accuracy of lane line detection is to apply extraction masks (white, yellow) to the input image - Done.
+- One possible way to improve accuracy of traffic sign classification is to apply data augmentation techniques so the training dataset contains more diverse examples.
-This method really helps, detector more accurately finds lines.

-- To increase accuracy of curved line detection try to apply some different methods for outlier lane line rejection.
+- Create a trainig data set with the same number of examples for each class (wrong predictions for classes 0 and 30 probably were made because of small amount of examples.
+As a result the model didn't learn to generalize well for the unseen images of these classes).